Genentech/Islander/README.md

 ### Usage

-We include scripts to reproduce the results in the <a href="scripts/">scripts</a> folder.
+We include scripts and logs to reproduce the results in the <a href="scripts/">scripts</a> folder.
 You can also follow the step-by-step instructions below:

 **Step 0**: Set up the environment.